 A 2018 study done in Tijuana, Mexico, by Claudia Rafful, a doctoral student in public health at UCSD, found that involuntary drug treatment is also associated with an increased risk of nonfatal drug overdoses.

-Part of this may be due to loss of tolerance to the drugs when someone suddenly stops using them.
+Part of this may be due to to the drugs when someone suddenly stops using them.
 This happens not just with mandatory treatment, but also when people end up in jail.

 However, Rafful says that interviews with people taken involuntarily into the treatment centers in Tijuana showed that most of them weren’t ready to stop using drugs.
 This may be another contributing cause of drug overdose after involuntarily committed individuals are released.